diegopereyra99/docflow/document-analyzer-spec.md

 ---

-This spec defines the architecture, interfaces, roadmap, and all remaining work required for a clean, reusable, production‑ready Document Analyzer system.
+This spec defines the architecture, interfaces, roadmap, and all remaining work required for a clean, reusable, production‑ready AI Document Analyzer system.